jonsheppard/custom-climates/src/content/pages/about.md

 ---
 title: "About Us | Custom Climates"
-description: "Meet the team that keeps your materials safe when Mother Nature tries to wreck your schedule.
+description: "Meet the team that keeps your materials safe when weather tries to wreck your schedule.
 Real construction experience, real solutions."
 hero_headline: "We've Seen What Weather Can Do to a Project"
 hero_subtext: "And we're here to make sure it never happens to yours.
 Our team combines decades of construction, logistics, and business experience to deliver climate-controlled solutions that actually work when you need them most."
 team_intro_headline: "The People Behind Your Protection"